 DWT strongly believes that vaccination against bTB should play an essential part in controlling this very difficult animal disease.

 Badger BCG does not cure badgers of the disease, but at the end of our vaccination programme, over several years in each site, the social groups that we will have treated should have a high level of resistance to the bTB disease.

 The deployment of bTB vaccines is in its early phases, so our programme will inform the future use of injectable badger vaccines.

-The work will involve adult badgers and cubs being humanely trapped and vaccinated by licensed DWT operators, revisiting the same area annually for five years (the average life span of a badger) to ensure the majority of the local population has been vaccinated.
+The work involves adult badgers and cubs being humanely trapped and vaccinated by licensed DWT operators, revisiting the same area annually for several years to ensure the majority of the local population has been vaccinated.

 How you can help

 With your support we can significantly increase the knowledge base on the practical use of badger BCG vaccine, whilst helping to control bTB in badgers, and so reducing the likelihood that they either pass bTB to or catch it from cattle.
-We need to raise £45,500 to cover the costs of the vaccination programme for several nature reserves, each running for a five year programme.
+We need to raise £50,950 to cover the costs of the vaccination programme for several nature reserves, each running for a five year programme.
 We started the programme in 2013 and, thanks to generous donations, have been able to expand it since then.